20 BEST Things To Do In Kefalonia, Greece

 Sami

-Speaking of Sami, this town is worth a visit whether you’re in need of a ferry or not.
+Speaking of Sami, this town is worth a visit whether you need a ferry or not.
 It’s located on the Eastern side of the island and is fairly large in size compared to some of the other villages in Kefalonia.

 We love to wander the historic port here and enjoy a leisurely lunch at one of the charming restaurants or taverns.
 The Venetian architecture along the scenic oceanfront is simply marvelous.
 You can even visit the acropolis set just behind Sami and learn more about the rich history of the region.